YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 #### Gallery block

-> Optimal for showcasing product or brands.
+> Optimal for showcasing products or brands.
 With customizable layouts and design features, this helps B2B sellers display their catalog in visually appealing grids and collections.

 ##### Gallery features
 - Grid layout and design options